 The township generally declares a snow emergency when three inches of snow, or a significant amount of ice have accumulated on the pavement.
 A snow emergency is a situation where all vehicles need to be removed from the roadway in order to service the streets, making them safer.

-The snow emergency is declared through the use of the major radio and television stations in our community and in some cases, you may receive a phone recording from the township's Code Red System and an e-mail notification will be sent to e-news subscribers.
+The snow emergency is declared through the use of the major radio and television stations in our community and an e-mail notification will be sent to e-news subscribers.
 When a snow emergency has been declared, individuals have two hours to remove vehicles from the street.
 Removing cars from the roads expedites the snowplowing process and prevents vehicles from being snowed from the snow that rolls off the edge of the plow as it goes down the street.
 Vehicles that are not removed during a declared snow emergency are subject to a possible citation by the Police Department.